munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-We solved our waste problem, but introduced a new one.
+Using the array size as a modulus lets us map the key's numeric range down to fit an array of any size.
+We can thus control the number of buckets independently of the key range.
+That solves our waste problem, but introduces a new one.
 Any two variables whose key number has the same remainder when divided by the array size will end up in the same bucket.
-Variables can **collide**.
+Keys can **collide**.
 For example, if we try to add "jam", it also ends up in bucket 2:

 <img src="image/hash-tables/collision.png" alt="'Bagel' and 'jam' both end up in bucket index 2." />

 We do have some control of this by tuning the array size.
-The bigger the array, the indexes that get mapped to the same bucket and the fewer collisions that are likely to occur.
+The bigger the array, the fewere indexes that get mapped to the same bucket and the fewer collisions that are likely to occur.
 Hash table implementers track this collision likelihood by measuring the table's **load factor**.
 It's defined as the number of entries divided by the number of buckets.
 So a hash table with five entries and an array of 16 elements has a load factor of 0.3125.
 The higher the load factor, the greater the chance of collisions.

-One way we mitigate collisions is by dynamically resizing the array.
+One way we mitigate collisions is by resizing the array.
 Just like the dynamic arrays we implemented earlier, we reallocate and grow the hash table's array as it fills up.
 Unlike a regular dynamic array, though, we won't wait until the array is *full*.
 Instead, we pick a desired load factor and grow the array when it goes over that.

 ## Collision Resolution